 What’s the Ideal Age to Undergo an Otoplasty?

 Having the ears grow larger is a natural part of aging, but unfortunately, some people are born with ears that are protruding more than average.
 In many cases, this can lead to decreased self-esteem and loss of confidence, especially if children are teased about the shape of their ears.
-For patients in the Washington, DC, area, an otoplasty is a great way to correct protruding ears and restore a more natural appearance.
+An otoplasty is a great way to correct protruding ears and restore a more natural appearance.

 During an otoplasty in children, Dr. Porter can work on a number of cosmetic defects, including: